Useful Notes: First Australians

 - Torres Strait Islanders.
 Sadly, relatively unknown outside of Australia, and unfortunately often forgotten even in the nation itself.
 Unlike Australian Aborigines, they are from the same broader ethnic group as the Papua New Guineans.
 They number about 50 thousand.
 Despite this small number, like Aboriginal Australians they have multiple different languages.

+Landmark AdvancesA 1967 referendum was passed with 90.77% approval.
+It amended the constitution to allow Indigenous Australians the right to vote, just like every other citizen.
+In 1992, Terra Nullius was overturned.
+Before, Indigenous Australians had no ownership over land (unless they bought it), even if their people had continued to occupy it since European settlement.
+Torres Strait Islander Eddie Mabo challenged this legal status, and the High Court conceded that Indigenous peoples should have their rights over land equally recognised along with all other Australians.
 The Court rejected any legal position that would discriminate against Indigenous peoples by denying the existence of rights that had been freely enjoyed prior to colonisation, and continued to be exercised.
 It also reassessed the idea that no rights existed in land other than those granted by the 'Crown', or the sovereign governments.
 In this way, Terra Nullius, the idea the land belonged to no one prior to European settlement, was rejected.

 First Australians in mediaRemember the time Google's signature changed into an interesting dot-painting-like logo?
 If you do, you used the search engine when it was celebrating the birthday of Oodgeroo Noonuccal.
 Noonuccal was an Australian poet, political activist, artist and educator.
 She campaigned for Aboriginal rights, and was the first Aboriginal Australian to publish a book of verse.
 The first Indigenous Australian writer was David Unaipon, who is featured on the Australian $50 note.
 One of the most famous songs ever written and sung about Australia, My Island Home, came from the (mostly Indigenous) Warumpi Band.
 Its writer was Neil Murray, but the singer who catapulted it to incredible fame was Christine Anu, a Torres Strait Islander.
 The song is one of the most emotionally powerful songs to Australians, and some see it as an alternative to the National Anthem. note Portrayals of First Australians on television can be found on:

 - NITV, Australia's National Indigenous Television service, broadcasts First Australians oriented content.
 A digital channel of SBS.